Which one would we choose?

 What’s the difference between a sonic and ultrasonic electric toothbrush?

-Most of the brushes we review here at Electric Teeth are sonic, such as those from Oral-B and Philips.
-However, there is another type of brush to consider: the ultrasonic brush.
+Many of the brushes we review and cover here at Electric Teeth are sonic, such as those from Oral-B and Philips.

 Sonic brushes rely on a sweeping motion alone to clean the teeth, the movement that they provide is often high in amplitude which means they offer larger sweeping brush stroke motions.